 A range of research seminars are available to you, check your school schedule for details.

-Peninsula Arts run a full schedule of talks and events, take a look at their website for listings.
+The Arts Institute run a full schedule of talks and events, take a look at their website for listings.

 Take a look at the Learning Development workshops on offer.